Environmental Measurement and Modeling

 BS in Mechanical Engineering, Tufts University

 William (Billy) Chupp joined the Environmental Measurement and Modeling Division in 2016.
-His specialties include data analysis, python and SQL scripting, cloud software development, and research and technical writing.
+Chupp’s specialties include data analysis, python and SQL scripting, cloud software development, research, and technical writing.

-Chupp supports a range of noise, air quality, and data analysis projects.
-He has been involved in the U.S. Office of Housing and Urban Development’s (HUD) noise research program and has supported FHWA’s Office of the Human Environment on noise-related research topics in his tenure at the U.S. DOT Volpe Center.
-Chupp has also performed technical research in support of FRA’s noise regulation revisions.
-He is also a key member of FHWA’s CMAQ support team, specifically as a developer of CMAQ toolkit tools, which help organizations estimate emissions benefits from transportation-related projects in a simplified way.
-Chupp has presented research on noise and co-authored an NCHRP 25-25 research project report in his time at the U.S. DOT Volpe Center.
+He supports a range of noise, air quality, and data analysis projects.
+Chupp has been involved in Department of Housing and Urban Development’s (HUD) noise research program and has supported FHWA’s Office of the Human Environment on noise-related research topics during his tenure at the U.S. DOT Volpe Center.
+He has also performed technical research in support of FRA’s noise regulation revisions.
+Chupp is also a key member of FHWA’s Congestion Mitigation and Air Quality Improvement Program (CMAQ) support team, specifically as a developer of CMAQ toolkit tools, which help organizations estimate air quality benefits from transportation-related projects in a simplified way.
+He has presented research on noise and co-authored an NCHRP 25-25 research project report in his time at the U.S. DOT Volpe Center.

-In addition to environmental work, he acts as a member of the Secure Data Commons Product Owner team and has direct experience developing cloud software for this purpose.
-Chupp’s involvement with ITS JPO-related projects includes serving as a data analyst in support of the Connected Vehicle Pilot Projects independent safety evaluation through the U.S. DOT Volpe Center’s Advance Vehicle Technologies Division.
+In addition to environmental work, Chupp acts as a member of the Secure Data Commons Product Owner team and has direct experience developing cloud software for this purpose.
+His involvement with ITS JPO-related projects includes serving as a data analyst in support of the Connected Vehicle Pilot Projects independent safety evaluation through the U.S. DOT Volpe Center’s Advanced Vehicle Technologies Division.

-He holds both a master’s degree and a bachelor’s degree in mechanical engineering through Tufts University (Medford, MA).
+Chupp holds both a master’s and a bachelor’s degree in mechanical engineering through Tufts University (Medford, MA).
 At Tufts, Chupp gained the analytical expertise and creative thinking skills needed to solve the diverse range of problems the Environmental Measurement and Modeling Division tackles.

 Jordan Cumper